Dejana Stefanović: Career

 Stefanović has been capped for the Serbia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 In 2023, she signed for Brighton & Hove Albion on a one-and-a-half-year contract.
+On 9 August 2024 she signed a contract extension with Brighton.

+On 5 May 2025, it was announced that Stefanovic would be leaving Brighton as a free agent when her contract expires in June 2025.